 - Enable

-checkBlacklistto avoid trivial passwords. - Use
+checkBlacklistto avoid trivial passwords. - Enable

 patternif you require a specific password structure.